 What do you do once you have the form?

-If you application requires further details we will contact you and stop the clock on the 2 month service level agreement and restart that clock once the agreed details are submitted.
+If your application requires further details we will contact you and stop the clock on the two month service level agreement and restart that clock once the agreed details are submitted.

 What will I get at the end?

 You will get an agreement for the sale of the final effluent for up to 3 years from the date of signature.

 This agreement will have break clauses for all parties for environmental and operational reasons.

 You will be able to take up to the agreed volume of final effluent from the agreed point on the agreed site for the agreed purpose.
 If any of these should change you will need to contact us with a request to revise the agreement.
 This process will be charged at the same level as the application fee and is essentially a second application process.